bormaxi8080/osint-timeline/DRAFT.md

 Iran Monitor.
 Real-Time OSINT Dashboard for Iran: https://www.iranmonitor.org/

+Monitor the situation.
+An online world map that displays military conflicts, humanitarian and natural disasters, political and economic events in real time. + News feed and video broadcasts from news channels in different countries: https://monitor-the-situation.com/

+WebVM is a virtual Linux environment running in the browser via WebAssembly.
+WebVM is powered by the CheerpX virtualization engine, which enables safe, sandboxed execution of x86 binaries, fully client-side.
+CheerpX includes an x86-to-WebAssembly JIT compiler, a virtual block-based file system, and a Linux syscall emulator: https://webvm.io/

 FleetLeaks.
 Russia Sanctioned Vessels Database: https://fleetleaks.com/

 TRACK 2 THREAT | Intelligence Platform: https://www.track2pulse.com/